This pepper steak bowl served over rice is a hearty meal, perfect for busy weeknights. It's ready in less than 30 minutes!

 - 2 tablespoon vegetable oil

-- 2 lbs stir fry or cube steak cut into bite-sized pieces
+- 2 lbs round or sirloin steak cut into strips

 Corn Starch Slurry